 For instance, if your basement floods, you could merely transport your RV dehumidifier into your basement and let it do its job.
 However, if you had a heavier model, this becomes problematic because of the amount of effort it would take to carry it into your home.

 In the end, it’s in your best interest to make being lightweight one of the most crucial aspects of your RV dehumidifier search.
-In my opinion, if an RV dehumidifier isn’t lightweight, it isn’t the best RV dehumidifier for anyone’s particular needs.
+In my opinion, if an RV dehumidifier isn’t lightweight, it isn’t a good RV dehumidifier for anyone’s particular needs.

 Although this won’t be an issue with any of the desiccant units, some of the refrigerant models can get quite noisy.
 Therefore, if you’re in the market for a refrigerant dehumidifier, look at the customer reviews.